sscs-ose/sscs-ose.github.io/index.md

 Open-source IC design tools have come a long way in the last few years.
 While the start can be confusing, plenty of information is freely available on the Internet.

-Please look at Matt Venn's collection of [Awesome opensource ASIC resources](https://github.com/mattvenn/awesome-opensource-asic-resources) to get you started.
-Many links are collected to several tools and information sites on this GitHub page.
+To get you started, please look at Matt Venn's collection of [Awesome opensource ASIC resources](https://github.com/mattvenn/awesome-opensource-asic-resources).
+This GitHub page collects many links to several tools and information sites.
 Generally, it is good to get a [GitHub](https://github.com) account since many of the relevant SW packages are hosted there.

 In addition to GitHub, [YouTube](https://www.youtube.com) is a treasure trove of helpful information.
 Many users have published tutorials; sometimes, the lead developers of essential tools publish How-To videos themselves.
 Once you know what to look for, you will be able to find it. *Hint: Search for a specific tool you want to learn.*

 Since the individual open-source SW packages evolve quickly, documentation is often lacking behind.
 Luckily, the open-source developer community is accessible, and very often, you can reach them directly on Slack to help you out.
 You should request access to the [opensource-silicon Slack space](https://invite.skywater.tools/) as this is the watering hole where everyone meets.
-There is also a dedicated channel for the 2022 Chipathon (**#ieee-sscs-dc-22**).
+There is also a dedicated channel for the 2023 Chipathon (**#ieee-sscs-dc-23**).

 And finally: Visit our [IEEE SSCS page](https://sscs.ieee.org) for all kinds of information related to solid-state circuits, like tutorials, conferences, publications, etc.

-## SkyWater Technologies SKY130
+## Open-Source PDKs

-Open-source IC design tools would not work without a proper set of documentation, simulation models, pre-made digital cells, and runset files.
-These collaterals are usually called a Process Development Kit (**PDK**), and luckily, there exists one open-source PDK from [SkyWater Technology](https://www.skywatertechnology.com).
+Open-source IC design tools would not work without documentation, simulation models, pre-made digital cells, and runset files.
+These collaterals are usually called a Process Development Kit (**PDK**), and luckily, there exist open-source PDKs from multiple wafer foundries.

+### SkyWater Technology SKY130

-Usually, PDKs are only shared under strict non-disclosure agreements (NDA), but not in this case.
-[In this location](https://skywater-pdk.readthedocs.io) (and also here on [GitHub](https://github.com/google/skywater-pdk)), you can find a host of helpful information about the available 130nm CMOS process.
+Usually, PDKs are only shared under strict non-disclosure agreements (NDA), but not in this PDK from [SkyWater Technology](https://www.skywatertechnology.com).
+[In this location](https://skywater-pdk.readthedocs.io) (and also here on [GitHub](https://github.com/google/skywater-pdk)), you can find a host of helpful information about this available 130nm CMOS process.

 While this process is a mature node (and a far cry from a leading nm-FinFET node), it has a rich list of process options and features, which is more than sufficient for many analog and digital designs, and even RF up to a few GHz: